amnesica/BelugaProject/INSTALL.md

   nameFeeder=Name1, Name2
   ```

+  If you do not have a local feeder, set `nameFeeder=NONE`.

 - Enter the color of your feeders seperated by comma.
 This color is used later in statistical views

   ```
   colorFeeder=red, blue
   ```

+  If you do not have a local feeder, set `colorFeeder=NONE`.

 - Enter the amount of your feeders

   ```
   amountFeeder=2
   ```

+  If you do not have a local feeder, set `amountFeeder=1` (this value must match with the amount of feeder configuration entries).

 - Database properties: Set password for the database `belugaDb`